 SLAB FLATTENING MILL

-Woodpeckers Slab Flattening Mill starts with two aluminum extrusions.
-The inverted “V” shape of the main rail sheds sawdust and provides a solid base for the mating extrusion, which fits over the inverted “V” and glides on UHMW polyethylene runners.
-You can mount the mill to any flat and level work surface in just a few minutes…even a sheet of MDF on a simple pair of sawhorses.
+Woodpeckers Slab Flattening Mill guides your router over your slab in a controlled plane.
+Since you’re using a router instead of a planer-style cutterhead, tear-out is minimal…the surface will only need light sanding afterwards.
+The Slab Flattening Mill starts with two aluminum extrusions.
+The inverted “V” shape of these main rails sheds sawdust and provides a solid base for the mating extrusion.
+The second extrusion fits over the inverted “V” and glides on UHMW polyethylene runners.
+Simply mount the mill to any flat and level work surface…even a sheet of MDF on a pair of sawhorses.
 When you’re done, the modular design stores conveniently.

 Using the Slab Flattening Mill is as easy as sliding your router across the slab and back, moving over a little less than the width of your cutter and repeating until you’re done.
 It works best with a variable speed router of 2 horsepower or more.
 You’ll get done sooner if you stick to a large diameter spoil board style bit.
 We’ve done some of the shopping for you and offer a couple of suggested router bits.
 One is an economical brazed carbide bit from Whiteside.
 The second one, from Amana, features reversible/replaceable carbide inserts so you can always have sharp edges.